-Caught driving without insurance is risky.
-In addition to putting you in financial jeopardy and risk losing your driving privileges, you may also be issued an SR50 in Indiana if you drive without auto insurance.
+Driving without insurance is risky.
+In addition to putting you in financial jeopardy and risking losing your driving privileges, you may also be issued an SR-50 in Indiana if you drive without auto insurance.

-Learn the facts about SR50 car insurance matters and how this certificate can affect you and your ability to drive.
+Learn more about what an SR-50 in Indiana includes and how it impacts you and your ability to drive.

-An SR50 certificate is an affidavit of current insurance.
+SR-50 insurance is a form in Indiana that provides proof of current insurance.
 It’s not a car insurance policy.
-An SR50 certificate of compliance validates that you carry the minimum liability coverage required in Indiana.
+An SR-50 certificate of compliance validates that you carry the minimum liability coverage required in Indiana.

 - Charged with a moving violation while driving with a license suspension for lack of proof of financial responsibility.